Skip to content

 RORY: I need legal pads. … Some number two pencils, three highlighters, an eraser, a staple remover, and a Pee-Chee folder.

-— Number two pencils are a standard US school supply and are generally required for use in standardized testing.
+• Number two pencils are a standard US school supply and are generally required for use in standardized testing.
 “Number two” is a grade indicating the relative hardness of the graphite; it is similar to an HB pencil in other countries (Mental Floss).

 LORELAI: We’re gonna stage an intervention with the neon Post-its and make them give up their wacky, crazy ways.

-— Post-it (previously mentioned in the last episode at 16:25) is a brand of sticky notes produced by the 3M Company.
-The term “Post-it” has become a genericized trademark, or proprietary eponym, in US English: “a trademark or brand name that, because of its popularity or significance, has become a generic term for, or synonymous with, a general class of product or service” (Wikipedia).
-Legally, “Post-it” is a registered trademark, but it is often used to refer to any sticky notes, regardless of brand.
+• In US English, the term “Post-it” has become a generic trademark, or proprietary eponym: “a trademark or brand name that, because of its popularity or significance, has become a generic term for, or synonymous with, a general class of products or services” (Wikipedia).
+Legally, “Post-it” is a registered trademark, but it is often used to refer to any sticky note, regardless of brand.

-MR. MEDINA: Look at the large red circles around various parts of your paper as friendly reminders that to err is human.
+MR. MEDINA: Look at the large, red circles around various parts of your paper as friendly reminders that to err is human.

 PARIS: A D, however… That would be cause for concern.